scalableminds/webknossos/README.md

 ```bash
 sbt run
 ```
 Will fetch all Scala, Java and node dependencies and run the application on Port 9000.
-Make sure that the mongoDB service is running before you start sbt.
+Make sure that the PostgreSQL service is running before you start sbt.

 ### Run on a remote machine
 ```bash
 sbt "run -Dhttp.uri=http://<remote address>:9000"
 ```
 Will fetch all Scala, Java and node dependencies and run the application on Port 9000.
-Make sure that the mongoDB service is running before you start sbt.
+Make sure that the PostgreSQL service is running before you start sbt.

 Make sure to open port `9000` in our firewall.
 This is only recommended for development purposes.
 See below for a recommended production setup.

 ## Production setup
 [See wiki](https://github.com/scalableminds/webknossos/wiki/Production-setup) for recommended production setup.